 In 1971, the upcoming Nike company had outgrown Asics and that year was a year of rebranding: official swoosh and brand were established.
 The very first officially accepted logo looked like that:

-The logo was drawn by Carolyn Davidson – the University of Oregon student where both Phill and Bill have been studying.
-At first, guys did not like the idea of using such swoosh.
+The logo was drawn by Carolyn Davidson – the University of Oregon student where both Phill and Bill studied.
+At first, guys did not like the idea of using such a swoosh.
 Why?
 Just because.
 There was no particular reason, which is a good reminder that sometimes you should leave your personal taste out of design matters.
 And that is, fortunately, exactly what Phill and Bill did later.

 Interesting fact: None of the founders were designers, and thus, they asked students to come up with a logo idea.
 Try to guess how much they paid for the Nike logo – just take several seconds to choose some number.
 Figured it out?
 Okay, sooooooo here’s the drum roll… $35 only!
 Yep, the company with a revenue of $39.1 billion (in 2019) bought the identity, which is now famous all around the globe only for $35.
 The author was paid $2 hourly.
 If to interpret these 17.5 hours to modern prices, the logo price would be approximately $200.
 This is still extremely cheap!